janstrauss1/alphafold_non_docker/README.md

-# AlphaFold Non-Docker setup on NEC cluster
+# AlphaFold Non-Docker setup on NEC HPC system at RZ CAU Kiel

 ## **Setup and installation**